osmoscraft/osmosmemo/README.md

 - Provide your GitHub username and repo.
   - If you don't have a repo yet, it's easiest to [create from the template](https://github.com/login?return_to=%2Fosmoscraft%2Fosmosmemo-template%2Fgenerate).
   - You can set the visibility of your repo to either Public or Private.
 The extension works in both cases.
 - Create a new [fine-grained access token](https://github.com/settings/personal-access-tokens/new) for the extension to add content on behalf of you.
-Make sure you select the correct repo and grant `Read and write` access on the `Contents` permission.
+Make sure you select the correct repo and grant `Contents` permission with `Read and write` access.
   ![image](https://github.com/user-attachments/assets/c80429dc-7e08-40c1-921a-cb264f27fde9)

 - Use `README.md` as the storage filename.
 Other filenames work too but GitHub will not automatically render it as the home page for your repo.